ctch3ng/RPi-DHCP-Server/README.md

 ```
  ## Install gedit<sup>3</sup> (Optional)

-Note<sup>3</sup>:  gedit is a general-purpose text editor with a clean and simple GUI
+Note<sup>3</sup>:  gedit is a general-purpose text editor with a clean and simple GUI.

  ```
  sudo apt-get install gedit